 Ticks like to hang out on the tips of shrubs and bushes waiting for a mammal to come along so they can hitch a ride and have lunch.
 Did you know that a deer tick the size of the tip of your pen could potentially cause Lyme Disease?
-My entire family was diagnosed with Lyme Disease a few years back, that’s why we started Backyard Bug Patrol.
-I don’t take ticks lightly.
+The entire Mitchell family was diagnosed with Lyme Disease a few years back, that’s why we started Backyard Bug Patrol.
+We don’t take ticks lightly.
 Backyard Bug Patrol can help protect your family and pets from these pests.

 With the purchase of one of our tick control packages, our licensed applicators will come to your home and barrier spray your yard.
 Our programs below not only knock these pests dead on contact but our backpack sprayers get deep into the foliage in your yard and coat leaves and bushes leaving a protective barrier that repels these pests.

 Our company offers two basic barrier spray services to protect your family from ticks, mosquitos and more.

 Tick Tunnels are a must for a complete tick control plan!
 While Backyard Bug Patrol’s barrier sprays effectively kill ticks on contact and provide invisible protection that last up to three weeks, no tick reduction/eradication program is complete without adding Tick Tunnels.
 These tubes kill deer ticks!

 Tick Tunnels are recycled, biodegradable tubes stuffed with cotton balls that have been treated with our tick killing solution.
 Our licensed tech will strategically place Tick Tunnels that kill deer ticks around your yard in all the locations where mice and other rodents frequent, making every effort to hide them.
 Sometimes our techs do such a great job hiding them you might not actually be able to see them.